 We are responsible for the general management of two cemeteries.
 Oadby cemetery is situated on Wigston Road, Oadby, Leicester, LE2 5JE.
 Wigston cemetery is situated on Welford Road, Wigston, Leicestershire, LE18 3TE.

-Both cemeteries are open during daylight hours and are available for funerals throughout the week:
+Both cemeteries are available for funerals throughout the week:

 Monday to Thursday from 9:30 a.m to 3:45 p.m (last funeral 3:15 p.m)

 Friday from 9:30 a.m to 2:30 p.m (last funeral 2:00 p.m)

 Grave and cremated remains plots are usually purchased at the time of a funeral, through the funeral director.
 Graves can also be purchased in advance at Wigston Cemetery.
 For more information click here to contact us.